 At St Matthew’s School we follow the National Curriculum, which set out the standards and objectives for all subjects taught.
 The key areas of the curriculum are: English, Maths, Science, PE, Computing, History, Geography, Religious Education, Art and Design, Music, and PSHCE.
 Please refer to the National Curriculum Programmes of Study to see what your child will be learning in Year 2 and also our Curriculum area.

 SPaG (Spelling, Punctuation and Grammar) – This year children will revise and be introduced to lots of new concepts including: full stops, commas, capital letters, question marks, exclamation marks, apostrophes for missing letters, adjectives, noun phrases, verbs, and adverbs.
-Their spelling either forms part of their Read Write Inc work or they will begin the No Nonsense spelling programme when they have completed all the Read Write Inc levels.
+Through Clued Spelling and No Nonsense Spelling children will be taught strategies for learning to spell in a fun, exciting and memorable way.

 The children in Key Stage One follow the Read Write Inc phonics programme that provides a structured and systematic approach to developing reading by recognising graphemes and learning to segment and blend graphemes and spelling through sounding out and phonemes.
 Here is the link to the Read Write Inc website: Once they have finished this programme, they will progress onto No Nonsense Spelling.
 This is a visual and practical programme for learning spellings.
 We love it!

 Children are expected to bring their book bags, reading books and reading journals to school every day.
 Their reading book will be a coloured band book.
 Teachers will assess children regularly and move children to a more suitable book band when necessary.